bjatkin/golf-engine/README.md

 # TODO (ALMOST DONE!)
-  * [] Add a golf play function to the golf_toolkit.
-  * [] Spell and gramar check the readme.
+  * [] Apply the checks to the readme.
   * [] Support packing in sprite flags on golf_toolkit build.
-  * [] add Linux build of the golf_toolkit.
-  * [] add windows build of the golf_toolkit.
-  * [] put all versions of the golf_toolkit into a folder.
-  * [] add a section in the readme on how to compile the golf_toolkit in case my build does not work.
   * [] ask coby/ pablo to test it.
   * [] move onto just building example games.
-  * [] add a section for those who are interested in colaboration.
+  * [] add a section for those who are interested in collaboration.
-  * [] add a legal license.
-(MIT?)

 # GoLF Engine
-the GoLang Fantasy Engine (GoLF Engine) is a retro game engine.
+The GoLang Fantasy Engine (GoLF Engine) is a retro game engine.
 It draws inspiration from fantasy console projects like [pico-8](https://www.lexaloffle.com/pico-8.php), [tic-80](https://tic.computer/), and [pyxle](https://pypi.org/project/pyxel/).
-Like those projects it is designed to be a retro feeling game creation/ playing tool.
-Unlike those projects GoLF is more minimal in scope and only provides an api and a small set of tools to help you create your games.
-Tools like an image editor, and code editor are not built in.
-Despite this creating games in GoLF is still easy and should still maintain the retro game feel.
+Like those projects it is designed to be a retro-feeling game creation/playing tool.
+Unlike those projects GoLF is more minimal in scope and only provides an API and a small set of tools to help you create your games.
+Tools like an image editor and code editor are not built in.
+Despite this minimalism creating games in GoLF is still easy and should still maintain the retro game feel.

 # Getting Started
 Installing the GoLF engine is simple.
-You can install the engine and required tools by running the following commands. from your terminal run
+You can install the engine and required tools by running the following commands.
+From your terminal run

 `go get github.com/bjatkin/golf-engine/golf`

-ignore any errors you get about syscall/js.
+Ignore any errors you get about syscall/js.

-then run
+Then run

 `go get github.com/bjatkin/golf-engine/util`

-then create a directory for your game. for example.
+Then create a directory for your game.
+For example:

 `mkdir hello world`

-navigte into this direcotry and run the golf_toolkit binary, located in the GoLF engine utils folder
+Navigte into this directory and run the golf_toolkit binary, located in the GoLF engine utils folder.

-`./Users/[your user name]/go/src/github.com/bjatkin/golf-engine/util/golf_toolkit`
+`./Users/[your user name]/go/src/github.com/bjatkin/golf-engine/util/[windows,mac,linux]/golf_toolkit`

-This will start the golf_toolkit which you'll need to help you develop GoLF engine games.
+This will start the golf_toolkit. which you'll need to help you develop GoLF engine games.
 Now you can init your new project.

 `init <project name>`

-This will create all the nessisary files and folders for you to develop your game.
-You can edit the assets/spritesheet.png file to add sprites to your game. you can also edit assets/map.png to create a map for your game.
-You can start writing your GoLF code in the main.go file.
+This will create all the necessary files and folders for you to develop your game.
+You can edit the assets/spritesheet.png file to add sprites to your game.
+You can also edit assets/map.png to create a map for your game.
+Then you can start writing your GoLF code in the main.go file.

 # GoLF Demos
-Once you've installed GoLF you can try out some demo games.
-If your not quite ready to start working on your own game, but want to see what the GoLF engine can do you can find a few demo projects [here](https://github.com/bjatkin/golf-examples)
+Once you've installed GoLF, you can try out some demo games.
+If you're not quite ready to start working on your own game but want to see what the GoLF engine can do you can find a few demo projects [here](https://github.com/bjatkin/golf-examples).

-# Developing your game
+# Developing Your Game
-Once you have your first GoLF project up and running development is easy.
-Just write regular go code using the GoLF api.
+Once you have your first GoLF project up and running, development is easy.
+Just write regular Go code using the GoLF API.
-Each time you reload localhost:8080, the golf_toolkit will automatcialy recompile your code so you you can test out the changes.
+Each time you reload localhost:8080, the golf_toolkit will automatically recompile your code so you can test out the changes.
-If you run into problems you can also run the build command manually.
+If you run into problems, you can also run the build command manually.
 This will run the build script as well as re-importing your sprite sheet and map file.
-If there are any errors compiling your go code the golf_toolkit will let you know.
+If there are any errors compiling your Go code, the golf_toolkit will let you know.

 It's important to remember that the GoLF engine only supports 8 colors on screen at a time.
 This means your sprite sheet can only contain 8 colors as well.
-When building your sprite sheet be sure to pick 2 of the 16 color pallets and stick with those colors.
+When building your sprite sheet, be sure to pick 2 of the 16 color pallets and stick with those colors.
-Also remember that your sprites will be drawn based on the color pallets set by GoLF so your sprites make be a different color on screen than they are on the sprite sheet.
+Also remember that your sprites will be drawn based on the color pallets set by GoLF, so your sprites may be a different color on screen than they are on the sprite sheet.

 ![Sprite Pallet Example](https://github.com/bjatkin/golf-engine/blob/master/images/sprite_pal_data.png)

 The map file is another important aspect of your GoLF project.
-It's important to note that the map is just a 2d array of sprites to draw on screen.
+It's important to note that the map is just a 2D array of sprites to draw on screen.
 When creating your map file be sure that all the tiles you add line up with the 8x8 grid.
 Each tile should also match up with an 8x8 sprite on your sprite sheet.

 ![Map File Example](https://github.com/bjatkin/golf-engine/blob/master/images/sprite_to_map.png)

-# Releasing your game
+# Releasing Your Game
 Making your GoLF games available for others to play can be done in two ways.
-If your friends have the golf_toolkit installed you can simply send them the WASM file generated by go build. anyone can then play your game using the ‘play <wasmfile.wasm>’ command in the golf_toolkit.
+If your friends have the golf_toolkit installed, you can simply send them a copy of the web folder generated by golf toolkit build command.
+You can rename this folder however you like.
+Anyone can then play your game using the `play <game folder>` command in the golf_toolkit.

 The second option is to make your game playable online.
-Simply server the 3 files in the web folder (game_name.wasm, index.html, and wasm_exec.js) using any server that supports the WASM file extension.
+Simply serve the 3 files in the web folder (project_name.wasm, index.html, and wasm_exec.js) using any server that supports the WASM file extension.
 You can also edit the html file to customize your game.
-Any part of the index.html can be changed with the exception of the script tag and canvas tag.
+Any part of the index.html can be changed, with the exception of the script tag and canvas tag.

-# GoLF toolkit commands
+# GoLF Toolkit Commands
-The golf_toolkit is a utility desigend to help you develop games in the GoLF engine.
+The golf_toolkit is a utility designed to help you develop games in the GoLF engine.
-Below is a list of commands which can be run inside the golf_toolkit along with an explination for what they do.
+Below is a list of commands which can be run inside the golf_toolkit along with an explanation of what they do.

-  * **about:** Displays some simple information about the golf_toolkit and why it exsists.
+  * **about:** Displays some simple information about the golf_toolkit and why it exists.
   * **exit:** Quits the golf_toolkit.
 Will stop the development server if it's running.
-  * **map:** Takes a map file location, a sprite file location, and an output file location. the map file should be a png file filled with 8x8 sprites from the specified sprite sheet.
+  * **map:** Takes a map file location, a sprite file location, and an output file location.
+The map file should be a png file filled with 8x8 sprites from the specified sprite sheet.
 The result is saved to the output file.
   * **csvmap:** Takes a csv map file location and an output file.
-This file should have a list of sprite indexes which corresponds to the index of 8x8 sprites on the sprite sheet.
-The resut is save to the output file.
+This file should have a list of sprite indexes that correspond to the index of 8x8 sprites on the sprite sheet.
+The result is saved to the output file.
   * **sprite:** Takes a sprite file location and an output file location.
 Converts the sprite sheet into GoLF data and saves it to the output file location.
-Sprite sheets must only use 2 pallets from the 16 GoLF pallets
+Sprite sheets must only use 2 pallets from the 16 GoLF pallets.
-  * **flag:** Takes a flage file location and an output file location.
-Contains a list of flags that corespond to the sprite sheet.
-Each flag should be 8 characters long and consist of 1's(flag is set) and 0's(flag is not set).
+  * **flag:** Takes a flag file location and an output file location.
+Contains a list of flags that correspond to the sprite sheet.
+Each flag should be 8 characters long and consist of 1's (flag is set) and 0's (flag is not set).
   This file need not contain all flags for all 512 sprites.
-  * **startserver:** starts a development server.
-This will automatically only your default browsers to localhost:8080 where you can play your game.
+  * **startserver:** Starts a development server.
+This will automatically open your default browser to localhost:8080 where you can play your game.
 Each time you reload your game your project will be rebuilt.
-  * **stopserver:** stops the deveopment server if it's running.
-Otherwise does nothing.
+  * **stopserver:** Stops the development/ play server if it's running.
+Otherwise, it does nothing.
+  * **play:**: Starts a play server.
+This will automatically open your default browser to localhost:8080 where you can play the game located in the specified folder.
-  * **build:** builds the current project, creating a new WASM game file.
+  * **build:** Builds the current project, creating a new WASM game file.
-  * **init:** init's a new game in the current directory.
+  * **init:** Initializes a new game in the current directory.
 Creates the following files.
     * assets
-      * map.png - an empty my file.
+      * map.png - An empty map file.
-      * spritesheet.png - an empyt sprite sheet.
+      * spritesheet.png - An empty sprite sheet.
     * web
-      * index.html - simple html file with a canvas to run your game.
+      * index.html - Simple html file with a canvas to run your game.
-      * wasm_exec.js - the golang wasm glue file.
+      * wasm_exec.js - The golang WASM glue file.
-    * main.go - some boiler plate code to get you started.
+    * main.go - Some boiler plate code to get you started.
-    * golf_config - used by the golf_toolkit to compile your project.
+    * golf_config - Used by the golf_toolkit to compile your project.
-    * build.sh - build file.
+    * build.sh - Build file.
-  * **config:** takes a golf_config property name and prints the current value. valid config property names are listed below.
+  * **config:** Takes a golf_config property name and prints the current value.
+Valid config property names are listed below.
-    * name - your project name.
+    * name - Your project name.
-    * spriteFile - the sprite file to be converted when build is run.
+    * spriteFile - The sprite file to be converted when build is run.
-    * mapFile - the map file to be converted when build is run.
+    * mapFile - The map file to be converted when build is run.
-    * flagFile - the flag file to be converted when build is run.
+    * flagFile - The flag file to be converted when build is run.
-    * outputSpriteFile - the go file to write the converted sprite data to.
+    * outputSpriteFile - The Go file to write the converted sprite data to.
-    * outputMapFile - the go file to write the converted map data to.
+    * outputMapFile - The Go file to write the converted map data to.
-    * outputFlagFile - the go file to write the converted flag data to.
+    * outputFlagFile - The Go file to write the converted flag data to.
-  * **setconfig:** takes a golf_config property name and a new value. the new value is assigned to that value in the golf_config file.
+  * **setconfig:** Takes a golf_config property name and a new value.
+  The new value is assigned to that value in the golf_config file.
-  * **clear:** clears the terminal screen.
+  * **clear:** Clears the terminal screen.
-  * **help:** displays all the golf_toolkit commands.
+  * **help:** Displays all the golf_toolkit commands.
-  * **!!:** re-run the last executed command.
+  * **!!:** Re-run the last executed command.

 # Specs
   * 192 x 192 screen size
   * 64 total colors split into 16 pallets with 4 colors each
   * 8 on screen colors consisting of any 2 of the 16 predefined pallets
-  * one 256 x 128 sprite sheet for a total of 512 8x8 sprites
+  * One 256 x 128 sprite sheet for a total of 512 8x8 sprites
-  * one 128 x 128 tile map
+  * One 128 x 128 tile map
   * 60 FPS
   * Mouse support with 3 different cursor styles
   * Keyboard support

-# The GoLF color pallet
+# The GoLF Color Pallet
-GoLF uses a pallet of 64 colors split into 16 four color pallets.
-You can mix and match these pallets however you want but only 2 can be used at a time
+GoLF uses a pallet of 64 colors split into 16 four-color pallets.
+You can mix and match these pallets however you want, but only 2 can be used at a time.

 ![Color Pallet](https://github.com/bjatkin/golf-engine/blob/master/images/golf_color_pallet.png)